Willis Bouchey: Television

 On ABC's Colt .45 television series, Bouchey played Lew Wallace, the governor of New Mexico Territory, in the episode "Amnesty".
 Wallace offered a pardon to the bandit Billy the Kid, played on Colt .45 by Robert Conrad.

-Throughout his career, Bouchey worked in twelve different productions for director John Ford and was one of the more frequently-used members of Ford's stock company.
+Throughout his career, Bouchey worked in twelve productions for director John Ford and was one of the more frequently-used members of Ford's stock company.
 In The Man Who Shot Liberty Valance, he delivered the final line, "Nothing's too good for the man who shot Liberty Valance."